ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 ### Aggregate Request

 The AggregateReq request is used by the leader to send a set of reports to the helper.
-These reports MUST all be associated with the same PPM task. [[OPEN
+These reports MUST all be associated with the same PPM task.
+The reports MAY span multiple batches, but MUST be transmitted in the order specified in
-ISSUE: And the same batch, right?]]
+{{anti-replay}}.

-For each aggregator endpoint `[aggregator]` in `AggregateReq.task_id`'s parameters except its own, the leader sends a POST request to `[aggregator]/aggregate` with the following message:
+For the second aggregator endpoint `[aggregator]` in `AggregateReq.task_id`'s parameters, the leader sends a POST request to `[aggregator]/aggregate` with the following message:

 ~~~
 struct {
+  AggregateReqType type;
   TaskID task_id;
   opaque helper_state<0..2^16>;
+  select (type) {
+    case start: opaque output_param<0..2^16-1>;
+    case next:  Empty;
+  }
   AggregateSubReq seq<1..2^24-1>;
 } AggregateReq;

+enum { start(0), next(1), } AggregateReqType;
 ~~~

-The structure contains the PPM task, an opaque *helper state* string, and a sequence of *sub-requests*, each corresponding to a unique client report.
+The structure contains the PPM task, an opaque *helper state* string (`helper_state`), and a sequence of *sub-requests* (`seq`), each corresponding to a unique client report.
+The first aggregate request also carries the output parameter (`output_param`) used for VDAF evaluation.
 Sub-requests are structured as follows:

 ~~~
 struct {
-  Time time;                       // Equal to Report.time.
+  Time time;                       // Report.time
-  uint64 nonce;                    // Equal to Report.nonce.
+  uint64 nonce;                    // Report.nonce
-  Extension extensions<4..2^16-1>; // Equal to Report.extensions.
+  Extension extensions<4..2^16-1>; // Report.extensions
-  EncryptedInputShare helper_share;
+  opaque verify_message<1..2^16-1>;
-  select (protocol) { // Protocol for the PPM task
+  select (AggregateReq.type) {
-    case prio: PrioAggregateSubReq;
+    case start: EncryptedInputShare helper_share;
-    case hits: HitsAggregateSubReq;
+    case next:  Empty;
   }
 } AggregateSubReq;

 ~~~

-The `time`, `nonce`, and `extensions` fields have the same value as those in the report uploaded by the client.
-Similarly, the `helper_share` field is the `EncryptedInputShare` from the `Report` whose index in `Report.encrypted_input_shares` is equal to the index of `[aggregator]` in the task's aggregator endpoints.
-[OPEN ISSUE: We usually only need to send this in the first aggregate request.
-Shall we exclude it in subsequent requests somehow?]
-The remainder of the structure is dedicated to the protocol-specific request parameters.
+Each sub-request for a given report includes the report's timestamp, nonce, and extensions (`time`, `nonce`, and `extensions` respectively) and a value called the verification message (`verify_message`), generated as described in the next paragraph.
+The first sub-request also carries the helper's encrypted input share (`helper_share`).

+The leader generates the first verification message by decrypting its input share and initializing its state for the VDAF evaluation using `output_param`.
+(See {{pa-collect}}.)
+[OPEN ISSUE: This initialization step needs to be specified.
+The VDAF syntax calls for a state-initialization algorithm that is run out-of-band to configure each of the aggregators.
+In practice, the leader/helper will need to have run this step in-band before an aggregate request is made.
+For both Hits and Prio this involves securely exchanging a key.]
+The first verification message is the output of the verify-start algorithm executed on the leader's input share.
+Subsequent verification messages are computed using the verify-next algorithm of the VDAF.

 In order to provide replay protection, the leader is required to send aggregate sub-requests in ascending order, where the ordering on sub-requests is determined by the algorithm defined in {{anti-replay}}.
-Specifically, the leader constructs its request such that:
+Specifically, the leader constructs each request such that:

 * each sub-request follows the previous sub-request; and
 * the first sub-request follows the last sub-request in the previous aggregate